topofocus/ib-ruby/README.md

 # Dont use this libray anymore.
 It's outdated and keept for historical reasons (for now)
-# Changes and enhancements are placed into the master-branch if IB-Ruby
+# Changes and enhancements are placed into the master-branch of IB-Ruby

 Ruby Implementation of the Interactive Brokers Trader Workstation (TWS) API v.965-967.